JetBrains/teamcity-documentation/topics/viewing-build-agent-details.md

 Agent reboot is performed by executing an OS-specific command.
 Under certain circumstances the command might need customization specific to the OS environment.
 Additional configuration might be required if the default reboot command fails.

-To tweak the agent reboot, add the `teamcity.agent.reboot.command` agent configuration parameter to the [Build Agent Configuration](build-agent-configuration.md) file with the command to execute when reboot is required.
+To tweak the agent reboot, add the `teamcity.agent.reboot.command` agent configuration parameter to the [`buildagent.properties`](build-agent-configuration.md) file with the command to execute when reboot is required.
 Example configuration:

 ```Shell
 teamcity.agent.reboot.command=sudo shutdown -r 60